Whitepaperv2 · ethereum mainnet

 • emergencyWithdrawToken explicitly operates on IERC20 only, not IERC1155.
 It cannot move NFTs.

-• The callDelegationRegistry function calls into the 6529 registry contract only, on a hardcoded address, to register consolidations/delegations — not to transfer ownership of anything.
+• The callDelegationRegistry function calls into the 6529 registry contract only, on a hardcoded immutable address, to register consolidations/delegations — not to transfer ownership of anything.
+Selector allowlist of 6 known 6529 NFTDelegation methods is enforced in-contract.

 4.2 Liquidity pool is permanently locked